noklam/kedro-inspect/docs/index.md

 1. Directly used parameters
 2. Implicit used parameters, which the value is a dictionary
 3. Unused parameters, parameters that are defined but never used anywhere (You should remove it!)

+## How to Use
+`kedro-inspect compile` will compile all configurations to a separate `compile` folder.